 Stuart - English Civil war period, middle and upper class;Restoration, upper class, La Maupine, court ladies etc

-Regency – 1810, an amazone; and mid and higher status lady
+Regency – 1810, and mid and higher status lady

-Romantic era - 1830 - evenign and day dresses, higher statur lady, lacemeaking, archery
+Romantic era - 1830 - evening and day dresses, higher statur lady, lacemeaking, archery

-Victorian - mid and late Victorian, from 1840-1895, upper and middle class, also including a side saddle riding, lady sketching/painings portraits, Victorian ettiquette and the language of the fan, Victorian crafts,etc; archery etc
+Victorian - early, mid and late Victorian, from 1840-1895, upper and middle class, also including side saddle riding, lady sketching/painings portraits, Victorian ettiquette and the language of the fan, Victorian crafts,etc; archery, corquet etc

 Periods covered -